cjohansen/hiccup-find/README.md

 underlying structure, try `hiccup-string`.
 It works just like `hiccup-text`, except it returns a string with newlines replaced by space characters, and all consecutive spaces condensed to one.

+## Testing

+Test hiccup-find in Clojure and ClojureScript with

+    lein test-all

+[PhantomJS](http://phantomjs.org/) is a prerequisite, since that's where the ClojureScript tests are run.

 ## License